mafintosh/bogon/README.md

 ```

 As a utility it also exposes an `isPrivate` helper
-to detect if a bogon IP is a private IP addres on a local network.
+to detect if a bogon IP is a private IP address on a local network.

 ``` js
 console.log(bogon.isPrivate('192.168.0.1')) // true